velletti/ke_questionnaire/README.md

 - moved settings.showAvarage to access tab because in layout tab the display conditions does not work as with settings.accessType

-## Added 2 new features:
+## Added new features:
-also it would be possible to use hooks/signalslot to receice this, i decide to integrate my features directly, as it looks as there will be no further developement of ke_questionnaire.
+Maybe also it would be possible to use hooks/signalslot to receice this, i decide to integrate my features directly, as it looks as there will be no further developement of ke_questionnaire.
 The added features are:
 - Choose X Random Questions from question pool and max random questions per page
 - max. time in seconds for total questionnaire
+- Possability in extension configuration to disable in backendcotroller, that the list of feusers, feGroups or tt Addresses are loaded
+ (will run into memory problem in Installations with lots of fe users, groups or tt_addresses)

 I also changed configuration\flexforms\questionnaire.xlm to be able to configure this 2 new features.